-Check the Windows Services dialog box to verify that Log Server has started, and restart the service if necessary (see Stopping and starting Websense services, page 385).
+Check the Windows Services tool to verify that Log Server has started, and restart the service if necessary (see Stopping and starting Websense services, page 366).

-If none of these address the issue, check the Windows Event Viewer and websense.log file for error messages from Log Server (see Troubleshooting tips and tools, page 523) in order to better understand the problem.
+If none of these address the issue, check the Windows Event Viewer and websense.log file (in the Websense bin directory) for error messages from Log Server in order to better understand the problem.